stefanofa/awesome/TOPICS.md

 ## agi

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | Give AI the ability to live your experience.
 Records everything you do, say, hear 24/7, local, private, secure

 ## audio-recording

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | Give AI the ability to live your experience.
 Records everything you do, say, hear 24/7, local, private, secure

 ## computer-vision

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | Give AI the ability to live your experience.
 Records everything you do, say, hear 24/7, local, private, secure

 *   [software-mansion/react-native-executorch](https://github.com/software-mansion/react-native-executorch) - Declarative way to run AI models in React Native on device, powered by ExecuTorch.

 ## local-ai

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | Give AI the ability to live your experience.
 Records everything you do, say, hear 24/7, local, private, secure

 *   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.

 ## multimodal

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | Give AI the ability to live your experience.
 Records everything you do, say, hear 24/7, local, private, secure

 *   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

 ## screen-recording

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | Give AI the ability to live your experience.
 Records everything you do, say, hear 24/7, local, private, secure

 ## speech-to-text

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | Give AI the ability to live your experience.
 Records everything you do, say, hear 24/7, local, private, secure

 *   [argmaxinc/argmax-oss-swift](https://github.com/argmaxinc/argmax-oss-swift) - On-device Speech AI for Apple Silicon